irimina/CS-and-the-City-Curriculum/react/props-jsx.md

 Now we need to modify `ReviewCard.js` to utilize the props that are being passed down to it.

-#### Question for Students
+#### Mini-Challenges  - answer in the document

 * How could we pass the review data to each card using only one attribute?

-#### Mini-Challenges

 * Complete the website by creating a review card for each of the six reviews
-* Refactor your code so that you **iterate** through the review data and create each card programmatically (rather than hard coding each one).
-Try researching how to do this!
+* Extra challenge: Refactor your code so that you **iterate** through the review data and create each card programmatically (rather than hard coding each one).
+Try researching how to do this.

 ## Close

-Remember to gather student feedback on this lesson.
-In addition to the standard close, consider priming students for feedback with the following questions.

-#### Questions for Students
+* Describe the process of creating a review card for each review.
 * What is the key benefit to building components with props?
-* Look at the NYT.com website.
-Find all the components that are most likely built with props.
+* What did you learn/practice/understand better today?